docs

 }

 Services either perform a task or return data.
-They’re created once, put into DI container and then could be used multiple times.
+They’re created once, put into a DI container and then could be used multiple times.
 Because of that, it’s a good idea to keep your services stateless that’s both service itself and any of its dependencies shouldn’t hold state.
+You can ensure it by using readonly PHP keyword at class level.

 Service dependencies and configuration